Bursectomy - Surgical Bursa Removal

 Rehabilitation after bursa surgery is just the beginning of your recovery process.
 Even after you've had surgery to fix the problem and deal with the build-up of scar tissue, it is improbable that your soft tissue will heal 100%.
 From this point forward, it is more important than ever to be careful with the joint that was recently operated on.
-The joint is probably weaker now, and your risk of re-injury is much higher.
+The joint is probably weaker now, and your risk of re-injury is much higher because of this.

-It's simple to manage long-term healing from surgery with conservative treatment methods that can be used in the comfort of your own home.
-If you're looking for an all-natural form of pain management and long-term healing solution for long-lasting relief, seriously consider the benefits of incorporating the T•Shellz Wrap into your treatment plan.
+It is generally not difficult to manage a long-term healthy recovery from surgery with conservative treatment methods that can be used in the comfort of your own home.
+If you're looking for an all-natural form of pain management and a Localized Enhanced Circulatory Response mechanism for long-lasting relief, seriously consider the benefits of incorporating the TShellz Wrap into your treatment plan.

-Cold Therapy can help you to decrease post-operative pain and swelling while also managing any pain from occasional inflammatory flare-ups (re-injury).
+A Cold Compress or Ice Pack can help you to decrease post-operative pain and swelling while also managing any pain from occasional inflammatory flare-ups (re-injury).
 Consistent treatment with a Cold Compress or Ice Pack will reduce inflammation and gently numb nerve endings in your tissue for effective pain relief after injury flare ups.

-During your last few stages of rehabilitation, while you're undergoing physical therapy and focusing on improvements to your range of motion, it's important to maintain healthy blood flow in the area.
-Strong and healthy soft tissue need a solid local circulatory system, and this is exactly what our T•Shellz Wraps can do for you.
+During your last few stages of rehabilitation, while you're undergoing PT and focusing on improvements to your range of motion, it's important to maintain healthy blood flow in your hip.
+Strong and healthy tissues need a solid local circulatory system, and this is exactly what our TShellz Wraps are made for.

 Reduced blood flow slows down your recovery process.
 If your tissue remains in this condition, you'll always be at risk of re-injury that will severely set back your healing progress.